 ENS 446.
-ECCE: Population and Public Policy.
+Population and Public Policy.
 3,4 Hours.

 Study of the size, composition, distribution, and socio-economic aspects of national and global populations using a multidisciplinary approach.
 Investigate sources of demographic data.
 Study population theories in understanding the interactions between population growth, economic development and environmental qualities.
 Learn about impacts of population changes on environmental, health, and development.
-Course Information: This course fulfills an Engaged Citizenship Common Experience requirement at UIS in the area of Global Awareness.
-420178.